bitnami/containers/soldevelo/kafka/README.md

 Only a subset of BSI applications are available for free.
 Looking to access the entire catalog of applications as well as enterprise support?
 Try the [commercial edition of Bitnami Secure Images today](https://www.arrow.com/globalecs/uk/products/bitnami-secure-images/).

-## How to deploy Apache Kafka in Kubernetes?

-Deploying Bitnami applications as Helm Charts is the easiest way to get started with our applications on Kubernetes.
-Read more about the installation in the [Bitnami Apache Kafka Chart GitHub repository](https://github.com/bitnami/charts/tree/master/bitnami/kafka).

 ## Why use a non-root container?

 Non-root container images add an extra layer of security and are generally recommended for production environments.
 However, because they run as a non-root user, privileged tasks are typically off-limits.
 Learn more about non-root containers [in our docs](https://techdocs.broadcom.com/us/en/vmware-tanzu/application-catalog/tanzu-application-catalog/services/tac-doc/apps-tutorials-work-with-non-root-containers-index.html).